-As long as you can effectively measure how good or bad your Email Campaign is, you need to take it out of your email marketing plan.
+As long as you can effectively track email campaign about how good or bad it is, you need to take it out of your email marketing plan.
 Read this short read to find how you can measure accurately.
 We see so many aspects of digital marketing nowadays that a digital marketer is often spoilt for choice.
 He could go with the evergreen website, or he could start a regular blog.
 There could be at least 5 to 10 social media platforms in which opening an account would be very useful for promotional efforts.

 But amidst all these attractive options, one of the oldest means of promotion is still going strong – email marketing.
 While there are a billion active websites in 2019, there are as many as 4 billion active email ids in use today.
 Irrespective of the size of the business, almost a third of businesses send daily emails, and more than 40% send emails a week.